- About IT

 Students also receive five FREE downloads of Microsoft Office to load onto personal devices.
 If you download Office, it resides on your machine and is accessible anywhere, regardless of access to the Internet.

-Firefox (ESR), Google Chrome, and Internet Explorer browsers are the most commonly used browsers on campus and are supported by SalukiTech.
+Firefox (ESR), Google Chrome, and Microsoft Edge browsers are the most commonly used browsers on campus and are supported by SalukiTech.
 These browsers allow you a wide range of browsing options for various systems.

 Technology repairs on campus

 If your computer, laptop, tablet, printer, or gaming system needs repair, visit the SalukiTech Solution Center located on the first floor of Morris Library; it is convenient and inexpensive resource for SIU students, faculty, and staff.
 The service center Dell-certified technicians, who are also SIU students.

 As a new student you will be assigned a Dawg Tag Number and network ID number.
 Your Dawg Tag number is your campus ID—this is assigned when you are accepted to the University.
 Your Network ID is the credential that along with a password allows you access to technology systems across campus.
 You will retain your Dawg Tag and network ID numbers permanently.
 These numbers provide you with continued access to your SIU student information through SalukiNet even after you leave SIU.